PostHog/posthog.com/contents/blog/collaborating-on-posthog.md

 ## Use case one: Sharing

 The most basic collaborative action for an analytics product is sharing insights.
 This is critical because, in larger teams, there are usually multiple stakeholders making or influencing product decisions.
-In order to make solid decisions, context must be shared (e.g. sharing with your marketing team the effect of marketing efforts on the product, like high quality signups).
+In order to make solid decisions, you have to share context - such as letting your Marketing team see their impact through metrics such as high quality signups.

 To address the above we introduced robust permalinks to insights that can easily be shared across multiple mediums.
 These links can now be used to send a specific insight (with all configurations) to a colleague, even if you are working across multiple projects.